 Iran has no might as of now.
 At least Pakistan is comparatively powerful than Iran.
 Despite being proven pariah state at the epicenter of international terrorism, it has more negotiating muscle than Iran.

 Russia is a dilapidated economy, no might except rhetoric from strongman Putin.
-Putin is in wrong place, a shrewd calculative and thorough at the chess of politics, he knows how best to maneuver countries but his own country is economically in shambles and you need money to wage a war.
-He does not have the sustained fuel for not alone any prolonged war but war that matter, with any western nations together.
+Putin is in the wrong place, a shrewd calculative and thorough at the chess of politics, he knows how best to maneuver countries but his own country is economically in shambles and you need money to wage a war.
+He does not have the sustained fuel for not alone any prolonged war but a war that matters, with any western nations together.

 That does not mean it will seat silently.
 Putin will never let his strongman credibility be destroyed.
 In fact, that hand wringing behavior has provided Russia with billions of dollars from countries like Syria, Iran to sustain its economy.
 So it has to continue leveraging that nuisance potential to get that foreign currency.
 Letting the nuisance value die amounts to letting the source of currency to dry.
 It is equally true that it cannot wage a direct war.
 The only option left is playing covertly and creating disruptions.
 All these developed economies are built on digital (computer/IT) technology.
 That technology has gaping security holes.
-Russia, China and N Korea have displayed the might of their state to bring this down with cyberattacks.
+Russia, China, and N Korea have displayed the might of their state to bring this down with cyberattacks.